 Speaking in terms of biology, the parameters examined in this paper are selection pressure (threshold delay) and locality (neighborhood size).
-Obviously, a moderately retarded initiation of selection pressure causes a speed-up of the GDEA on its way to the global optimum.
-With respect to parallelism (and on base of our two test problems), we can state that locality does not harm the performance of the EA.
-Rather, the performance of the spatial structured EA was better equal than the traditional panmictic (not spatially structured) EA.
-The additional usage of the delayed threshold mechanism offers further potential improvements - in any case, the threshold mechanism does not have a deteriorating effect.
+Obviously, high selection pressure causes a speed-up of the GDEA on its way to the global optimum1.
+With respect to parallelism, we can state that locality does not necessarily improve EAs.
+On the other hand, it does not harm as long as there is sufficient selection pressure, so small neighborhood sizes should be used if communication bandwidth matters.